 The legal team at Pasternack Tilker Ziegler Walsh Stanton & Romano LLP Attorneys At Law knows that dealing with the death of a loved one is difficult.
 That's why we're dedicated to helping our clients ensure that the proper paperwork is filled out and proper documentation is prepared for trial.

 We'll also work with the insurance companies to help you get compensated to the fullest extent.
 Contact us online to learn how.
-We serve clients in the five boroughs of New York City and across New York State.
+We serve clients in New York City and across New York State.